↓

 Alan

-OK.
-Thanks Jenny for bringing us the branch news!
+OK, that’s great.
+So thanks, Jenny for bringing us the branch news.

 [Brief music]